FarronF/limerick-council-meetings/meetings/2022/01/11-Virtual Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 14th December 2021.md

 Operations West Division advised there are currently unresolved legal issues

-around the installation of CCTV cameras.---
+around the installation of CCTV cameras.
+---
 4

  Councillor O’Donoghue requested an update on the issue of parking in Croom.